 Opens the Image Colors dialog, where you can set the background and foreground colors, style, translucency and other options.
+This is only available in subtitle mode.

 Bold/Flash

 (Control+B) Makes the selected text bold for subtitling, and flashing for captioning.